Full Disk Encryption Maintenance Mode

 What is Maintenance Mode?

-The new Maintenance Mode feature allows a DESlock+ Full Disk Encrypted workstation to restart without requiring the user to authenticate with the DESlock+ pre-boot environment.
+Maintenance Mode is a feature that allows a Full Disk Encrypted (FDE) Workstation to restart without requiring the user to authenticate in the pre-boot environment.
 This may be used by system administrators that are working remotely and wish to restart Windows but there is no one physically present to enter credentials at the pre-boot screen.

 This feature can be useful when performing software updates or configuration changes that require restarts of Windows to complete.